Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Fleet Footwork  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Precision/FleetFootwork.png" Align=left width=15% height=15%>

 Whenever you move and attack you gain *Energize* Stacks.
 You gain 1 stack for every feet you move and ten stacks for every attack you hit, up to a maximum of 100 stacks.
-When you have maximum stacks, the next time you deal damage, you gain 10 feet movement speed and you deal 1d6 additional damage, and heal equal to the additional damage dealt plus your proficiency bonus.
+When you have maximum stacks, the next time you deal damage, you gain 10 feet movement speed and you deal 1d6 additional damage, and heal equal to the additional damage dealt.

-The damage increases by 1d6 at level 5, 9, 13 and 17.
+The damage increases by 1d6 at level 5, 11 and 17.

 ---

 ### Conqueror  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Precision/Conqueror.png" Align=left width=15% height=15%>

-Once per attack, whenever you damage enemies, you gain stacks of Conqueror.
-Three stacks for ranged attacks, and four stacks for melee attacks.
-Whenever you get 12 stacks, you deal 1d6 additional damage whenever you deal damage, and you heal for the additional damage dealt.
+Once a turn, whenever you damage enemies, you gain a stack of Conqueror.
+At the start of your turn when you have three stacks, you deal 1d6 additional damage whenever you deal damage that turn, and you heal for the additional damage dealt.
 If you don't deal damage within the next minute, you loose all stacks of Conqueror.

-The damage dice increases to 1d8 at level 5, 1d10 at level 9, 1d12 at level 13 and 2d12 at level 17.
+The damage dice increases to 1d8 at level 5, 1d10 at level 11 and 1d12 at level 17.

 ---